Longhorn

 helm install longhorn longhorn/longhorn --namespace longhorn-system --create-namespace --version 1.9.0

-kubectl -n longhorn-system get pod
+kubectl -n longhorn-system get pod --watch

 kubectl delete service longhorn-frontend -n longhorn-system